 - Your plan or your physician has determined that waiting the 72-hour period could seriously jeopardize your life, health or functionality

 You will then receive a written Medicare claim decision in the mail.
 If you disagree with this decision, then start the Medicare claim appeal process by completing the instructions located on the written decision.
-Download our free guide for details on appealing a Medicare decision.
+Download our free guide to learn more about appealing a Medicare decision.

 After your Medicare claim has been submitted, it is important to know how to check the status of your claim.
 Medicare claim status for Part A and Part B claims can be checked online while you will need to check the status of claims for Medicare Part C and Part D by contacting your health plan provider.